Sake Guide

 Junmai vs. Alcohol-Added Sake: Clarifying the Terms

 Junmai means "pure rice sake," brewed without added distilled alcohol.
-It’s often seen as a purer style, focusing on the natural flavors of rice and water.
+It is often seen as a purer style, focusing on the natural flavors of rice and water.

-If more than a limited amount of alcohol is added, the sake doesn’t receive a specific label.
+If more than a limited amount of alcohol is added, the sake does not receive a specific label.

 Key Distinctions:

-Junmai can be combined with other terms like Daiginjo or Ginjo to specify high-polished, pure rice sake (e.g., Junmai Daiginjo).
+Junmai can be combined with other terms like Daiginjo or Ginjo to specify high-polished, pure rice sake, such as Junmai Daiginjo.

 Honjozo is never combined with these terms.
 Sake with added alcohol polished to Daiginjo or Ginjo standards is simply labeled as Daiginjo or Ginjo.

 The practice of adding alcohol has been used for centuries to stabilize sake, enhance aromas, or reduce costs.
-Today, both styles have their strengths—Junmai appeals to those seeking purity, while Honjozo offers a polished, aromatic experience.
+Today, both styles have their strengths—Junmai appeals to those seeking purity, while Honjozo offers a broad, versatile experience.
 The choice ultimately comes down to personal preference.

 Sake Styles: Discover the Variations